kadena-community/kadena.js/packages/apps/docs/src/pages/quick-start.md

    (free.hello-world.say-hello "Albert")
    ```

-1. Click **Deploy** to display the transaction details, then click **Next**.
+2. Click **Deploy** to display the transaction details, then click **Next**.

-2. Review the signing information, but leave the Signing Key empty because you're executing a read-only command, then click **Next**.
+3. Review the signing information, but leave the Signing Key empty because you're executing a read-only command, then click **Next**.

-3. You'll get an error "A 'Gas Payer' has not been selected for this
-    transaction.
-Are you sure this is correct?", but you can ignore that since
+   After you click Next, You'll see an error message that "A 'Gas Payer' has not been selected for this transaction.
+Are you sure this is correct?"
-    you're executing a read-only command.
+   You can ignore this message because you're executing a read-only command.

 4. Scroll to see the Raw Response: